andrewcooke/ParserCombinator.jl/README.md

 where the parent matcher can do any clean-up work, resulting in a new `Message`.

-Note that the child's state is returned to the parent.
+Note that the state `t` of the child `c` is returned to the parent.
 It is the responsibility of the parent to save this (in its own state) if it wants to re-call the child.

 TODO - more here as i think through how better to reduce memory use.